 of bulls and goats is useless; inner righteousness being the thing to aim at.
-"Thou requirest truth in the inward parts, and shalt make." to understand wisdom secretly."
+"Thou requirest truth in the inward parts, and shalt make me to understand wisdom secretly."

-He next falls in with a poor Su of the lowest caste, and eats with hin to the astonishment of all men; an with this one personal stroke the grea: prophet abolishes caste from his spiritual system.
+He next falls in with a poor Sudra of the lowest caste, and eats with him, to the astonishment of all men; and with this one personal stroke the great prophet abolishes caste from his spiritual system.